10 Exceptional Things to Do in Doubtless Bay

 1. Visit Rangikapiti Pa

-Not only does the Rangikapiti Pa provide amazing panoramic views, it’s also a historic site.
+Not only does the Rangikapiti Pa provide amazing panoramic views, but it’s also a historic site.
 A pa site is an old Maori fortified village and the remain of the village can still be seen today in the distinct terraces and defensive ditch carved into the hill.
 Either walk or drive to the top of the hill.

 Location: Rangikapiti Road, Mangonui.